Lurker00/DX220-Firmware-Add-on/README.md

 * Reduced power consumption during music playback and in suspend mode.
 * Overall performance increased.
 * During music playback, the device is managed to prevent idle state tasks.
-* Performance tweak for popular music players (Neutron, UAPP, Tidal, Spotify).
+* Performance tweak for popular music players.
 Such a tweak is used on Rockchip SoC based devices for benchmark apps, iBasso sets it for its Mango Player.
 * The process of [device registration](https://www.google.com/android/uncertified/) is much simplified (required to make Google Play Services work on uncertified device).
 * [Magisk](https://magiskmanager.com/) can be used to install additional modules, and to provide root access.
 * [USB Audio application](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md), which is also useful for its [System settings](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md#system-settings).